 - Marshall Space Flight Center (MSFC), located in Huntsville, Alabama, specializes in developing scientific missions, instruments such as the Imagine X-ray Polarimeter Explorer, and software applications that use data collected from the vantage point of space to study Earth, the solar system, and the rest of the universe.
 One of the center's specialties is developing applications that use data from space-based instruments that observe Earth.

 - Stennis Space Center (SSC), in Hancock County, Mississippi, is working to develop propulsion elements such as the RS-25 engine, core stage, and exploration upper stage for the Space Launch System (SLS), the heavy launch vehicle that NASA will use for future manned missions to the moon and Mars, as well as robotic missions to the outer planets.

 Next, let's look at what NASA has accomplished since its inception.

-NASA has sent numerous robotic space probes to various places in the solar system.
+In the decades that followed, Explorer was followed by numerous other unmanned missions.
+NASA has sent several robotic space probes to various places in the solar system.
 The early probes (Ranger, Lunar Orbiter, Pioneer and Surveyor) were sent to the moon to obtain information necessary for the moon landings of the Apollo program.
-NASA later returned to the moon with the Clementine (1992) and Lunar Prospector (1998) probes for further lunar exploration.
+NASA later returned to the moon with the Clementine (1992) and Lunar Prospector (1998) probes for further exploration.